A "Getting Started" Tutorial

 Last updated

 Pathogenwatch provides a platform for comparing pathogen genome assemblies from around the world, integrating diverse data sets with rich representations.
 To get started, try following the tutorial below, exploring a pre-existing data set.
 It's also possible to submit your own assemblies - data is kept private unless requested.
-Instructions for this are provided in the Uploading New Genomes section
+Instructions for this are provided in the section

 While you are free to browse Pathogenwatch anonymously, there is a limit on the number of assemblies you can include within a collection, and you will not be able to upload assemblies for processing.
 We provide a variety of login methods in the "Hamburger Menu" on the top left, and you will also be prompted to log in if you wish to upload assemblies.